Skip to main content

 }

-• Excludes Schema: The system automatically selects the same name database in the target data source by default.
-If it does not exist, you need to manually select the target database.
-The table names and column names in the target database need to be consistent with the sync objects.
-If they are not consistent, you can manually map the table names and column names.
+• Does not include Schema: The system selects the database with the same name in the target data source by default.
+If no such database exists, you need to manually select the target database.
+The table names and column names in the target database must match the synchronization objects.
+If they do not match, you can manually map the table names and column names.

 You can also perform the following operations:

-• Click on the on the right side of the page to customize the column names after they are synchronized to the target data source.
+• Click Mapping & Filtering on the right side of the page to customize the column names after synchronization to the target data source.

-• Click on the replace_tablename icon next to to search for table names and replace them with target names.
+• Click the replace_tablename icon to the right of "Target Table" to search for a table name and replace it with the target name.

-• Enter the table name in the text box at the top right to quickly locate the target table.
+• Enter a table name in the Search Table text box in the upper-right corner to quickly locate the target table.

-• Click in the upper right corner to define general rules in bulk (such as converting table and column name case, adding prefixes or suffixes, replacements, etc.), enabling unified mapping configuration for a large number of tables and columns.
+• Click Batch Configuration in the upper-right corner to define common rules in batches, such as table name and column name case conversion, prefix or suffix addition, and replacement, so that mapping configuration can be applied uniformly to a large number of tables and columns.

-• Schema: Initiated after structure replication is completed.
+• Schema: Starts after schema replication is complete.

-• Schema + Full + Incremental, Incremental: Initiated when the incremental data is first consistent with the source data source and Delay is 0 seconds.
-You can click on View Details to view the synchronization delay on the Details page. sync_delay
+• Schema+Full+Incremental, Incremental: Starts when incremental data is consistent with the source data source for the first time and Delay is 0 seconds.
+You can click View Details and view the synchronization delay on the Details page. sync_delay

 View Synchronization Results